ivalkshfoeif/INFO5100-PROJECT/README.md

 # INFO5100-PROJECT

-This is an implementation for famouse Object-Oriented Design question "Design a parking lot"
+This is an implementation for famous Object-Oriented Design question "Design a parking lot"

 ## Installation